 - Bringing government issued photo identification will assist in the reporting process.

-- For your initial report, please bring any court documentation regarding the judgement of conviction.
+- For your initial report, please bring any court documentation regarding the judgment of conviction.

 - You will be fingerprinted for your initial report.